SuperiorOS-Devices/changelogs/flashing_method/whyred.md

 ## Note:

-* If you flashing 4.19 rom first time then read [this](https://telegra.ph/How-to-flash-dynamic-partition-rom-first-time-07-26)
+* If you are flashing 4.19 kernel based ROM for first time then read [this](https://telegra.ph/How-to-flash-dynamic-partition-rom-first-time-07-26)
 * Only Use 4.19 Dynamic Recovery only.
 * Always clean flash/ wipe data if you are coming from any other ROM or if you are coming from stock.
 * Check the changelog before flashing.